MaxTheHuman/MyKWS/README.md

 # KWS implementation
+To check streaming mode of a model, in src/config.ini you should set "mode" in section "common" as "example".
+In this case when running "python3 KWS.py" it will take predefined long spectrogram with keyword in the middle and will print predicted score of keyword presence along processing the spectrogram.
-For the inference put a .wav file into resources directory, change "train_audio.wav" in src/config.ini to your file name and execute "python3 KWS.py" from src directory.
-This will print sequence of probabilities of keyword presence in audio.
+To check given audio track on presence of keyword, set "mode" to "check", change "../resources/audio_to_check.wav" to your file and execute "python3 KWS.py" This will print mode prediction, whether keyword is present in audio.